gsoulie/ionic2-resources/ionic-firebase-angularfire2.md

 ### Force browser cache clean

-Update your firebase.json with the following
+Update your firebase.json with the following AFTER running *firebase init* !!!

 ```
 {